 ARTICLE 4 – CONTRACTING

 4.1 Contracting for Services.
 The University may contract for services customarily and historically performed by employees as permitted by RCW 41.06.142, and as authorized by applicable law existing prior to July 1, 2005; provided that the University agrees that it will not contract for services under the provisions of RCW 41.06.142 prior to July 1, 2009.
+The University will determine which services will be subject to competitive contracting in accordance with RCW 41.06.142, WAC 200-320, and WAC 357-43.

+4.2 The University will notify the Executive Director of the Union in writing of contract solicitations for services customarily and historically performed by bargaining unit employees.
+The notification will include a copy of the Request for Proposal (RFP).

+4.3 The Union will have fourteen (14) calendar days from receipt of the written

+notice to request negotiations.
+The request must be in writing and filed with the

+Labor Relations Manager

-ARTICLE 5 – UNION MEMBERSHIP AND DUES
+ARTICLE 5 – UNION DUES DEDUCTION

-Union Membership.

-Agency Shop.
-Subject to the provisions of this Article, employees who are members of the Union as of the effective date of this Agreement will remain members in good standing for the term of the Agreement.
-Any employee who, as of the effective date of this Agreement is not a member of the Union, and any employee hired after the effective date of this Agreement will, within thirty (30) days become and remain a member of the Union.
-In the event any employee wishes to withdraw from the Union, or does not wish to become a member of the Union, the employee will have the right to decline membership in the Union under the following circumstances:

-In accordance with RCW 41.80.100, an employee who asserts a right of non-association based on bona fide religious tenets or the teachings of a religious body of which the employee is a member will pay to the Union an amount of money equal to regular dues, which the Union will either use for purposes that are in harmony with the employee’s individual conscience or provide to a nonreligious charity.

-If an Employee for reasons other than religious belief does not wish to be a member of the Union, that employee will proportionately and fairly share in the cost of the collective bargaining process by paying to the Union a representation fee.
-The representation fee will be fixed at the amount of dues and initiation fees uniformly required of each member of the bargaining unit to defray the cost of services rendered by the Union in negotiating and administering this Agreement as provided by RCW 41.80.100(1).

-Compliance.
-In the event an employee fails to meet the requirements set forth in Section 5.1.1, the Union will give the University a reminder of this fact, with a copy to the employee.
-The employee will comply within thirty (30) days of receipt of such reminder.

-Union Dues and Fees.
+Union Dues Deduction Authorization.

-The University will make deductions each pay period from the pay of employees for regular Union dues, representation fees and initiation fees, as identified by the Union; provided the Union provides to the University a written authorization from the employee for such deductions.
-The Union will notify the University at least thirty (30) days in advance of any changes in its fees.
+The University will make deductions each pay period from the pay of employees for regular Union duesas identified by the Union, within thirty (30) days or receipt; provided the Union provides to the University a written authorization from the employee for such deductions, which will be made on a Union payroll deduction authorization card or form.
+The Union will notify the University payroll office in writing at least thirty (30) days in advance of any changes in its fees.

-The University will remit a payment for all representation fees to the Union at the Union’s Official Headquarters at the end of each pay period.
+The University will remit a payment for all regular Union dues to the Union at the Union’s Official Headquarters at the end of each pay period.
 Accompanying the remittance will be a listing of the names, unique employee identification numbers, membership status, total wages for the time period, and the amount remitted for all employees from whom deductions were made.

+Voluntary Deductions.

+PEOPLE